See the lowest price listing I’ve found on Amazon:

 Also be aware that when you use the grill indoors, it can be somewhat top heavy because of the shape and the fact that the bottom is not weighted.
-This can be a problem if you have limited indoor space, so consider where you plan to use the grill for inside cooking, and make sure you have ample counter space.
+If you have limited indoor space, consider where you plan to use the grill for inside cooking, and make sure you have ample counter space.

 Storage: The manufacturer recommends storing this grill inside when not in use.
 If left outside, the grill itself will become weathered looking over time, but the main issue is the temperature control.
 This control is not immersible and won’t fare well if exposed to the elements.
 Many users just leave the pedestal outdoors and store the grill indoors.
 Others choose to simply remove the power supply cord (which is where the temperature control is located) and store the cord/control inside out of the weather.

 Keep in mind that this grill is not as large as a lot of gas or charcoal grills, so indoor storage may be feasible for you.
-If you do plan to leave it outdoors and want a cover, don’t buy the one that Amazon shows as an “often bought together” item.
-Reviewers say that thing is so thin that you’re better off just using a big garbage bag, so don’t waste your money there.
-If you want a decent quality cover, I suggest you search for a good smoker cover.
-That should be about the right size for this grill.(Back to Top)
+Covers are available.
+Amazon recommends one that gets some good reviews, and you might also search for a good smoker cover which should be about the right size for this grill.(Back to Top)